inaimathi/langnostic/drafts/zippers-and-clj.md

       fresh)))
 ```

+The main difference between this and the paper is that I've chosen `nil` as my `Top` representation, which lets me pull the trick of using `when` to check for the presence of a `path`, and its' non-`Top`-ness at the same time.

 The bad news is that since Common Lisp doesn't have [pervasive functional data structures](file:///home/inaimathi/Downloads/ctries-techreport.pdf), I have to explicitly copy `loc`s while moving through a tree.
 The good news is that the copy is fairly light weight.
 Effectively, I'm copying out a set of 5 pointers, and could get that down to 3 by defining an intermediate struct.

 Hm.

 Which I probably should do.
 Note to self.

-The definition of `up` sticks to the paper definition and skips over the `end?` flag

 Out of those, we get three compound navigation functions.
 With more probably coming soon.
 Specifically, I found `find` useful for the work I did.
 It's easily externally definable, but would be a useful thing to just bundle along.
 The ones I've already implemented are `root`, `leftmost` and `rightmost`.